eraofchaos/eraofchaos.github.io/units/Iron Golem.md

  **talk3:** You'll never catch me!

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** NO
+ **Is it possible right now?** NO

  **Score up:** 94603

- **Name:** Gold Golem
+ **Awaking Name:** Gold Golem

- **Description:** Mysterious magical alloy makes this great creation indestructible, and the Gold Golem, seems to be able to withstand any damage.
+ **Awaking Description:** Mysterious magical alloy makes this great creation indestructible, and the Gold Golem, seems to be able to withstand any damage.
 They are loyal guards for the Tower, and they are a barrier that cannot be broken for enemies.